-The following tables project the funded status of the State Employees Retirement System's, Massachusetts Teachers' Retirement System's, Boston Teachers' Retirement System's and the Commonwealth's aggregate pension liabilities through fiscal 2019.
-The fiscal 2014 actuarial results reflect assumptions outlined in the January 1, 2014 actuarial valuation report.
+The following tables project the funded status of the State Employees Retirement System's, Massachusetts Teachers' Retirement System's, Boston Teachers' Retirement System's and the Commonwealth's aggregate pension liabilities through fiscal 2020.
+The fiscal 2015 actuarial results reflect assumptions outlined in the January 1, 2015 actuarial valuation report.
 All projections are estimates and will vary based on actual investment returns and plan experience.
 The projections in this table assume that all assumptions will be realized exactly.
-The actuarially determined contribution for fiscal 2013 was the ARC identified in the January 1, 2013 actuarial valuation report (4.0% annually increasing amortization of the unfunded actuarial liability to fiscal 2040).
-This amount is assumed to increase at the rate of 4% each year.
-The actuarially determined contribution values set forth below do not reflect the Commonwealth's most recently adopted funding schedule.
+The actuarially determined contribution for fiscal 2014 was the ARC identified in the January 1, 2013 actuarial valuation report (4.0% annually increasing amortization of the unfunded actuarial liability to fiscal 2040) brought forward for fiscal 2014.
+The actuarially determined contribution for fiscal 2015 and beyond reflects the Commonwealth's most recently adopted funding schedule.
 The revised schedule increases the total appropriation by 10% in fiscal 2015, fiscal 2016, and fiscal 2017, and by 7% each year until fully-funded (fiscal 2036 based on the January 1, 2013 valuation).
 Although the appropriation under the adopted schedule will be less than the actuarial determined contribution for several years, the annual increases in the schedule are significant and will allow the Commonwealth to be fully funded in approximately 20 years.
 Actuarial figures other than the actuarially determined contribution reflect January 1 estimates of the fiscal year shown.
-The actuarial value of assets on January 1, 2013 was 99.4% of the market value of assets.
 The actuarial value of assets on January 1, 2014 was 94.9% of the market value of assets.
-The actuarial value of assets on January 1, 2015, 2016, 2017, 2018, and 2019 is assumed to be 96%, 97%, 98%, 99%, and 100% of the market value of assets, respectively.
+The actuarial value of assets on January 1, 2015 was 95.7% of the market value of assets.
+The actuarial value of assets on January 1, 2016 is assumed to be 97% of the market value of assets.
+The actuarial value of assets on January 1, 2017, 2018, 2019 and 2020 is assumed to be 98%, 99%, 100%, and 100% of the market value of assets, respectively.
 The actuarial value of assets is projected using the past history of PRIT Fund cash flows to estimate future cash flows.
-Net PRIT Fund cash flows are assumed to decrease by \$55 million per year after fiscal 2013.
-The actuarial liability is projected after January 1, 2014 using standard methodology.
-Projections beyond January 1, 2015 reflect slightly decreasing percentage increases to reflect the impact of pension reform legislation enacted in 2011 as well as employee contribution increases as a percentage of pay.
+The actuarial liability is projected from January 1, 2015 to January 1, 2016 using standard methodology.
+Projections beyond January 1, 2016 reflect slightly decreasing percentage increases to reflect the impact of pension reform legislation enacted in 2011 as well as employee contribution increases as a percentage of pay.
 Funding schedule information is based on the funding schedule filed by the Secretary of Administration and Finance on January 14, 2014.
-For the purpose of projecting growth in Total Budgeted Operating Funds expenditures in future fiscal years, the compound annual growth rate of historical budget revenues (which is 4.48%) was applied to fiscal 2015 estimated Total Budgeted Operating Funds spending.
+For the purpose of calculating the actuarially determined contribution as a percentage of total budgeted operating funds expenditures, the Executive Office for Administration and Finance used the 4.42% compound annual growth rate of budgeted revenues from fiscal 2006 to estimated fiscal 2016.
 This measure is also used in the Commonwealth's debt affordability analysis.
 This does not represent an official forecast of the growth in Total Budgeted Operating Funds expenditures by the Executive Office for Administration and Finance.
+The below actuarial liability and actuarially determined contributions exclude the impact of the early retirement incentive program adopted in fiscal 2015 and to be reflected in the January 1, 2016 actuarial valuation.
+The actuarially determined contributions were estimated to increase \$29 million for fifteen years beginning in fiscal 2016 due to the early retirement incentive program.